What is an abdominal wall defect?

 Doctors will treat your baby’s abdominal wall defect as soon as your baby is born.
 They will:

-Sometimes doctors must take a few days to slowly stretch the skin of your baby’s stomach before surgery so there’s enough skin to cover the opening.
-If a large amount of intestine is sticking out of your baby’s belly, they may move it back into the belly a little at a time over several days or weeks.
+Sometimes doctors must take a few days to slowly stretch the skin of the baby’s stomach before surgery so there’s enough skin to cover the opening.
+If a large amount of intestine is sticking out, they may move it back into the belly a little at a time over several days or weeks.